martinswiderski/short-url-generator/README.md

 //     Also, implementation doesn't cater for domain and protocol
 //     of the short URL i.e. http://mydomain.com/4g4K2 in our case below
 //     assuming you know what you downloaded it for.
 //
-//     K.I.S.S. ;-) Keeping things as simple as possible.
-//     The only possible addition I consider at the moment is breaking down /      Obj.url_details.query into JSON of key: value
-//     but that only if anyone would ask for the feature...
-//     otherwise enjoy it as it is ;-)
-//
 //     Same story with the "originator" - as I think you may want
 //     to populate this nested object with some